PhenomML/Stats285_F23/hw6/hw6.md

-# Homework 6: XGBoost and Weights & Biases
+# Homework 6: Tabular Classification and Weights & Biases

 In this homework, you will perform an XYZ experiment in a Colaboratory Notebook and log the results to weights and biases.